 Let be real numbers and x is a real variable.
 Then f(x) = is called a real polynomial of real variable x with coefficients

-Examples: is a polynomial
+Example: is a polynomial

-Degree of a polynomial is the highest power of the variable in the polynomial.
+The degree of a polynomial is the highest power of the variable in the polynomial.

 If any polynomial f(x) is divided by (x - a) then f(a) is the remainder.

 If (x - a) is a factor of f(x), then remainder f(a) = 0.
 (Or) if f(a) = 0, then (x - a) is a factor of f(x),

 Q.1.
 Find the remainder by using the remainder theorem when polynomial x3−3x2+x+1 is divided by x−1.